The Essentials of Circulating Supply in Crypto

 What happens if the circulating supply reaches the maximum supply?

-Can circulating supply decrease?
+Can the circulating supply decrease?

 Yes, the circulating supply can decrease when talking about token-burning events.